top of page

 During preproduction, I paper prototyped the game's mechanics and documented the rules.

-During production I determined milestone goals with my producer, Anna Fulton, scripted card abilities, and designed additional levels.
+During production I determined milestone goals with my producer, Anna Fulton, designed levels, scripted card abilities and the target selection system, and helped bugfix and advise other team members on how to program their systems.

 The Team